History

 Despite a drop in membership in the immediate post-war years, the Society managed to increase the number of concerts each season to six or seven.
 This was made possible by the generosity of sponsors who have, in the past, included Sunderland Corporation, Northern Arts (standing for Arts Council of England) through the good offices of “Making Music” (the National Federation of Music Societies North East), Metro Radio, Youth & Music (through Natwest Bank), Foundation for Sports and the Arts, Messrs.
 Vaux & Company, the Countess of Munster Musical Trust, and the Tillett Trust.
 Without them it would have been impossible to maintain the high quality of artists obtained for our recitals.
 For this the Society is most grateful.

-The Society is constantly trying to encourage young people (and especially families) to become members by allowing accompanied children (16 & below) to come to recitals free of charge.
+The Society is constantly trying to encourage young people (and especially families) to come to our concerts.
 The importance of the future generation of music lovers was emphasized when Laurie Giles organised the Society’s first “Festival of Young Pianists” in May 2003 as the main event which celebrated our Diamond Jubilee – 60 continuous years of promoting fine music in Sunderland.
 Further Festivals were hosted in 2005, 2007 and 2009.
 Also in 2009 the Society became a Registered Charity.

 Following an excellent 2013-14 Season, our AGM was held on 2nd September 2014 in the Roker Great Western Hotel followed by a dinner.
 This turned out to be a very successful evening with encouraging new appointees to the Committee.